2 mile loop through rocky grassland fronting San Pablo Bay in Corte Madera.

 water, or maps.
 No designated handicapped parking, and trail access is obstructed

-(the trails are not suitable for wheelchairs or strollers anyway).
+(the trails are not suitable for wheelchairs or strollers).
 There's

 a Golden Gate Transit ferry bus shuttle stop a short distance from this